LGBTQ+ Family Formation and Protection

-In all cases involving known donor sperm, it is imperative that the couple comply with Wisconsin’s artificial insemination statute discussed above.
-Otherwise, the case could be viewed as a paternity case in the future.
-Most importantly, the couple should be sure to perform the insemination under the supervision of a physician.
-Many physicians and clinics are willing to work with fresh, known donor sperm.
+In all cases involving known donor sperm, it is recommended that the couple comply with Wisconsin’s artificial insemination statute discussed above.
+Most importantly, the couple should be sure to perform the insemination under the supervision of a physician, if possible.
+Some physicians and clinics are willing to work with fresh, known donor sperm.
 Our firm can provide referrals upon request.

 Other ART Contracts